 This mattress was made to be fairly soft, and that was my experience as well.
-You do sink into the mattress a decent bit.
+People do sink into the mattress a decent bit.
 The foam isn’t quite the quicksand, slow-moving memory foam feel that Tempurpedic is known for, but it’s not too bouncy either.
 It has a nice balanced foam feel in my opinion.

-You Might Want To Get The Coronado If…
+Who Might Want To Get The Coronado…

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.